 The questions you ask on a customer survey can reveal insight into overall brand loyalty.
 For instance, asking customers how your service compares to competitors is a good way to find out how loyal they are.
 You can also ask questions on customers online experience, like the question below:

-There are differing options for measuring customer satisfaction and loyalty via surveys.
+There are different options for measuring customer satisfaction and loyalty via surveys.
 One method is to use Customer Satisfaction Score (CSAT) which measures satisfaction with a purchase, brand, or interaction.
 Questions are usually answered with a number scale as in the example below:

 CSAT is a simple method of acquiring customer feedback in relation to brand loyalty and this type of questionnaire can be used post-sale, after a customer service interaction or before service renewal.